DanteHealy/Thinking_Hats/README.md

 ### Acknowledgements
+I couldn't have made this webpage without the help and support from my mentor and code institute colleagues.
+Though there are many of people who contributed to the project I would like to mention: gbenga_mentor, Readri205, Michaelstanden, michael_ci, JoWings_alumna and

+References used:
 - https://www.amazon.co.uk/Six-Thinking-Hats-Edward-Bono & https://www.amazon.co.uk/Limitless-Techniques-Improve-Performance-Productivity/ - My initial inspirations for this project.
 - https://getbootstrap.com/docs/4.5/getting-started/introduction/ - Use of Bootstrap generally for responsive styling and layouts.
 - https://stackoverflow.com/questions/2125509/how-do-i-set-the-size-of-an-html-text-box - Styling the Text Box.